 Ms. Zitella is actively involved with the ACCC, the Advanced Practitioner Society of Hematology and Oncology, the Oncology Nursing Society, the American Association of Nurse Practitioners, and the California Association of Nurse Practitioners.
 As a result of her dedication to patients, oncology care, and nurse practitioner professional practice, Ms. Zitella has received several honors, including the ONS Excellence in Medical Oncology Award, the DAISY Award, and the inaugural Stanford Health Care APP of the Year Award.

-This project is supported by AbbVie, Amgen, Bristol Myers Squibb, Eisai, Genentech, Merck and Sanofi.
+This project is supported by AbbVie, Amgen, AstraZeneca, Bristol Myers Squibb, Eisai, Genentech, Merck and Sanofi.